A stochastic agent-based extension of the GSM2 model for particle therapy: cell-cycle dynamics, dose-rate dependence

 Some limitations of the current implementation should be noted.
 Cell fate is binary, omitting death modalities such as apoptosis and radiation-induced senescence.
 Oxygenation is modelled through a quasi-static radial profile without dynamic coupling to vascular supply or nutrient transport.
 Model parameters are drawn from literature values rather than fitted to experimental spheroid data, and a systematic quantitative comparison with experimental measurements remains to be carried out.

 These limitations point naturally to the directions in which the framework will be extended.
 The inclusion of biochemical pathways governing permanent cell-cycle arrest, in particular the p53/p21 axis, and of dynamic oxygen transport coupled to an explicit vascular description are the primary planned developments.
-The model architecture is also compatible with the direct computation of tumour control probability and normal tissue complication probability through the aggregation of single-cell outcomes, providing a route towards mechanistically grounded predictions of clinically relevant treatment endpoints.
+The model architecture is also compatible with the direct computation of tumor control probability and normal tissue complication probability by aggregating single-cell outcomes, providing a route towards mechanistically grounded predictions of clinically relevant treatment endpoints.